Market Report · 6 min read

 The Off-Market Shift

-"If you are searching exclusively on the portals above €1 million in the best Marbella postcodes, you are seeing less than half the market.
+"If you are searching exclusively on the portals at the very top of the best Marbella postcodes, you may be seeing only part of what is actually trading.
 The most motivated sellers, and the most interesting properties, increasingly move quietly."

 Why the shift?
 Sellers of premium property increasingly prefer discretion — avoiding prolonged public exposure that can imply distress or invite lowball offers.
 Buyers with a trusted local advisor benefit directly from this, as they access opportunities before — or instead of — public listing.